 where $\widehat{w}_k$ is the repatom weight.
-Note that the kinetic potential in equation~\eqref{eq: LinearPotential} can, in principle, also be coarse-grained analogously to the free energy in equation~\eqref{eq: approximateFreeEnergyApp}.
+Note that the kinetic potential in~\eqref{eq: LinearPotential} can, in principle, also be coarse-grained analogously to the free energy in~\eqref{eq: approximateFreeEnergyApp}.
 However, the resulting calculation of the entropy rates is computationally costly since it involves summation over all repatoms for each sampling atom calculation, which is why this approach is not pursued here.
-Equations~\eqref{eq: mechanical_QC_interpolation} and \eqref{eq: thermal_QC_interpolation} combined with the thermodynamic constraints in Table~\ref{tab: thermodynamicProcessAssumption} and the coarse-grained thermal transport model in equation~\eqref{eq: coarse_grained_heat_flux} yield the solution of a generic thermomechanical deformation problem subject to a non-uniform temperature distribution and loading and boundary conditions, as illustrated in Figure~\ref{fig: SchematicFiniteTemperatureQC}. \Revision{Convergence of the force-based summation rule was analysed by~\citet{knap2001analysis} for repatom forces.
-Hence, equation~\eqref{eq: coarse_grained_heat_flux} converges to \eqref{eq: entropy_kinetic_linear_onsager} as the coarse-grained mesh is refined down to atomistic resolution (weights $\hat{w}_k$ and $w_{\alpha}$ approach unity and dependence on all sampling atoms excluding the repatom vanishes).
+Equations~\eqref{eq: mechanical_QC_interpolation} and \eqref{eq: thermal_QC_interpolation} combined with the thermodynamic constraints in Table~\ref{tab: thermodynamicProcessAssumption} and the coarse-grained thermal transport model in~\eqref{eq: coarse_grained_heat_flux} yield the solution of a generic thermomechanical deformation problem subject to a non-uniform temperature distribution and loading and boundary conditions, as illustrated in Figure~\ref{fig: SchematicFiniteTemperatureQC}. \Revision{Convergence of the force-based summation rule was analysed by~\citet{knap2001analysis} for repatom forces.
+Hence, equation~\eqref{eq: coarse_grained_heat_flux} converges to \eqref{eq: entropy_kinetic_linear_onsager} as the coarse-grained mesh is refined down to atomistic resolution (weights $\hat{w}_k$ and $w_{\alpha}$ approach unity, and the dependence on all sampling atoms excluding the repatom vanishes).
 Consequently, even in the coarse-grained regions, equation~\eqref{eq: coarse_grained_heat_flux} approximates the atomistic thermal transport model governed by \eqref{eq: entropy_kinetic_linear_onsager}.
-As shown in Section~\ref{sec: Dissipation}, the linear Onsager kinetic model approximates the Fourier's law type thermal transport for a relaxed crystal, since the temperature reaches a linear distribution at steady state and the macroscopic flux reaches a constant value for differentially heated boundaries.
-Since the deformation in very large coarse-grained elements in a QC simulation is expected to be small, the coarse-grained equation~\eqref{eq: coarse_grained_heat_flux} approximates the Fourier's law type thermal transport.}
+As shown in Section~\ref{sec: Dissipation}, the linear Onsager kinetic model approximates Fourier's law-type thermal transport for a relaxed crystal, since the temperature reaches a linear distribution at steady state and the macroscopic flux reaches a constant value for differentially heated boundaries (neglecting any deformation dependence of the thermal conductivity).
+Since the deformation in large coarse-grained elements in a QC simulation is expected to be small, the coarse-grained equation~\eqref{eq: coarse_grained_heat_flux} is expected to approximate Fourier's law-type thermal transport sufficiently well.}